Angelo Joseph Sferrazza Memorial Park

 There are no mountains in Enfield.
 There are no long trails in Enfield.
 There’s really not much to hike in Enfield.

-One trail is a short out-and-back along the Connecticut River at a newly dedicated park at the town’s boat launch.
+The one trail here is a short out-and-back along the Connecticut River at a newly dedicated park at the town’s boat launch.
 Again, no big deal.

 I pulled into the boat launch lot and marveled at just how terrible it is.
 It’s almost like a bunch of land mines exploded here, which would be a horrible way to honor the park’s namesake.